Public Works Services

 Pedestrian / Bicycle Safety Pathway

-The Village's pedestrian and bicycle safety pathway system is comprised of approximately 15 miles of stone and asphalt pathways that interconnect many areas of the village.
+The Village's pedestrian and bicycle safety pathway system (PDF) is comprised of approximately 15 miles of stone and asphalt pathways that interconnect many areas of the village.
 Depending on the section, maintenance of the system is the responsibility of either the Village or the Oak Brook Park District.
-Inspections of the Village's portion are conducted annually to insure that the system is properly maintained.
+Inspections of the Village's portion are conducted annually to ensure that the system is properly maintained.

 Mosquito abatement services are contracted out by the Village for the purpose of reducing adult nuisance complaints and mitigating disease vector should it arise.
 The emphasis of the program is the eradication of mosquitoes while they are still in the larval stage and are incapable of biting.
 To this end, all standing bodies of water are continuously inspected and treated if brooding is discovered.
-Additionally, the larvalciding program includes treatment of streets drainage inlets and inaccessible areas by either helicopter or backpack treatment techniques.
+Additionally, the larviciding program includes treatment of streets drainage inlets and inaccessible areas by either helicopter or backpack treatment techniques.
 As complete as we feel our program is, it is impossible to kill all mosquitoes.
 As such, and to keep the nuisance level to an acceptable level, we periodically conduct a village-wide spray (adulticiding).
 This "knocks down" the adult population, but again, is only partially effective.

 Concerning West Nile Virus, when recommended by our mosquito abatement contractor (an expert in the field) and the Illinois Department of Public Health, we will conduct Village-wide sprays to, again, reduce the adult mosquito population, mitigating the virus.
 Regardless, residents should take personal steps to avoid exposing themselves.
 Residents should also use the mosquito hotline to report possible breeding sites (standing water) or nuisance conditions.
 For more information, visit the Center for Disease Control.